Celebrating 20 Years:

 THE FOUNDER

-The aim of the foundation, which operates independently ever since, is to help people to help themselves through trade, thereby promoting environmental protection and securing the livelihoods of future generations.
+The aim of the foundation, which operates independently ever since, is to help people to help themselves through trade, thereby improving the living conditions of people in commodity-producing countries, promoting environmental protection as well as animal welfare and securing the livelihoods of future generations.
 With the support of various partners from industry, government, research, and NGOs, the foundation focuses on aid by trade.
-Beyond supporting sustainable cultivation of agricultural and forestry products, the long-term aim is to further develop the value chains in those countries where the raw materials are produced in order to generate maximum added value.

 THE